Stare-in-the-crowd effect: Description

 In their 1995 paper published in Perception, von Grünau and Anston demonstrated that staring eyes (straight gaze with iris and pupil in center position in eye socket) are detected faster than eyes gazing to the right or left (averted gaze with iris and pupil in right-most or left-most position in eye socket).
-Eye targets with a straight gaze, when presented in an array of averted gaze nontargets, are detected faster with fewer errors than an averted gaze targets presented in an array of straight gaze targets.
+Eye targets with a straight gaze, when presented in an array of averted gaze non-targets, are detected faster with fewer errors than an averted gaze targets presented in an array of straight gaze targets.

 This search asymmetry, in which straight gaze targets are given preference in an array of averted gaze distractors, is found for both realistically drawn and schematic eye stimuli but not for other arrayed objects.
 Search asymmetry is not seen with geometric stimuli—for instance 1 x 3 rows of black and white squares—that vary in the position of the distinguishing feature, or stimuli consisting of only one schematic eye.

-This effect, which has subsequently been replicated in many different search paradigms, is understood in terms of the evolutionary significance of what is considered to be one of the most critical sociocognitive abilities of humans and other primates: gaze perception.
+This effect, which has subsequently been replicated in many different search paradigms, is understood in terms of the evolutionary significance of what is considered to be one of the most critical socio-cognitive abilities of humans and other primates: gaze perception.
 Gaze perception can manifest itself in two ways depending on context, social group or species.